MicrosoftDocs/azure-devops-docs/docs/pipelines/security/repos.md

 Before you run your pipeline on a forked pull-request, carefully review the proposed changes, and make sure you're comfortable running it.

 The version of the YAML pipeline you'll run is the one from the pull request.
-Thus, pay special attention to changes to the YAML code.
+Thus, pay special attention to changes to the YAML code and to the code that runs when the pipeline runs, such as command line scripts or unit tests.

 ### GitHub Token Scope Limitation